-Ontario U-turn means Tesla buyers will get full $14,000 rebate on their purchase
+Ontario U-turn means Tesla buyers will get full $14,000 subsidy

-The Ontario government has flip-flopped on the electric vehicle incentive program, reinstating the maximum rebate for battery-electric vehicles priced between $75,000 and $150,000.
+The Ontario government has flip-flopped on the electric vehicle incentive program, reinstating the maximum subsidy for battery-electric vehicles priced between $75,000 and $150,000.

 The move, which is part of Ontario’s Climate change Action Plan, permits buyers of most new Tesla vehicles to receive the full $14,000 rebate instead of just $3,000.
 It retroactively applies to vehicles bought since Jan.
 1.